thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/lecture-5/index.md

 Let Z := {(x, x') | for all φ: x ⊨ φ iff x' ⊨ φ}.
 Z is a bisimulation.
-Local harmony is satisfied.
+- Local harmony is satisfied.
-zig: suppose (x, x') ∈ Z and x → y.
+- zig: suppose (x, x') ∈ Z and x → y.
     Because x ⊨ ◇ T also x' ⊨ ◇ T.
-So x' has finitely many successor y'₁...y'n with n ≥ 1.
+    So x' has finitely many successors y'₁...y'n with n ≥ 1.
     Suppose for all i: y is not modally equivalent to y'ᵢ.
-There are φ₁...φn such that y ⊨ φᵢ and y'ᵢ notmodel φᵢ. x ⊨ ◇(φ₁ ∧ ... ∧ φn) so also x' ⊨ ◇ (φ₁ ∧ ... ∧ φn)
+    There are φ₁...φn such that y ⊨ φᵢ and y'ᵢ ⊭ φᵢ. x ⊨ ◇(φ₁ ∧ ... ∧ φn) so also x' ⊨ ◇ (φ₁ ∧ ... ∧ φn).
     Contradiction.

 Asymmetry is not modally definable.
 To deal with only frames, we can use surjective bounded morphisms.